 Our Goals and Purposes

-We, as a society, hope to achieve the following: we intend to educate our colleagues on the financial crisis confronting our health care system; we plan to push for reforms that improve quality of patient care and expand the practice of patient centered care; we intend to advocate always for the patient as health care financing changes in the coming years, and we plan to celebrate the many joys and rewards of being an orthopedist, one of the best jobs on earth.
+Finally, we, as a society, will always advocate for the patient as health care financing changes, and we celebrate the many joys and rewards of being an orthopedist, one of the best jobs on earth.

 Our Mandate as American Citizens

 The conclusion to the 2009 Message to the Public from our Social Security and Medicare Trustees reads as follows: